• Seeds

 Appearance: These are really beautiful plants, especially when grown outdoors and subjected to varying temperatures.
 My plants finished in October with reds, purples, violets, greens, and yellows all present to some degree, parts of the plant looking like a package of skittles the color is so diverse.
 Buds are dense and well-formed, and the plant itself has a sturdy structure with relatively low leaf-to-calyx ratio.
 In fact, the only plant that was more eye-catching in the garden this year was Pyxy Styx, due to her exceptionally dark and purple coloring, bordering on black at times.
 Royale with Cherries was only slightly eclipsed by this plant, but she was stunning in October exhibiting purples, blues, reds, yellows, and of course many shades of green—truly a full spectrum of color and vibrancy!

 Aroma: Absolutely my favorite aspect of this weed, Royale with Cherries is packed with aromatic sensation.
-Diverse and complex, I will do my best to describe some of the subtleties.
+Diverse and complex, it is challenging to articulate the subtleties.
 Royale with Cherries pulls notes from both parents.
-Fairly reminiscent of Royal Kush, there are notes of fuel, skunk, and rubber.
+Fairly reminiscent of Royal Kush, there are notes of fuel, skunk, rubber, and floral tones.
 I would say the aroma is funky and “dank” more than fruity, although some sweeter fruit tones are present as well.
 There are fruity notes that are enjoyable and very present, yet vague at the same time—is it grape?
 Cherry?
 Hard for me to say, and seemingly shifting at times.
+In any case, it is like a Royal Kush with a lot more fruit up front, the fruitiness feeling even juicy at times.
+Really a highlight.

 Flavor: Mouth-coating and pleasurable, like a sweeter and fruitier Royal Kush.
 My mouth is coated in skunk, gasoline, and “dank” flavor, while the vague fruitiness is also secondarily present.
-There are burning rubber notes as well, pushing the whole petrol vibe, yet remaining sweet with the kind of candied grape/cherry generic fruitiness with it too.
+There are botanical and floral notes, as well as burning rubber, pushing the whole petrol vibe, yet remaining sweet with the kind of candied grape/cherry generic fruitiness with it too.
 Like a remixed Royal Kush.

 Effects: At the risk of sounding like a broken record, this is not all that much unlike Royal Kush!
 This is mellow and relaxed, great for a day on the beach or staring across mountain views.
 It’s a warm effect which blankets the consumer with a sense of ease, well-being, and peace, and is somewhat euphoric too.
 The happy and relaxed vibes are an ideal combo, and part of what most of us really love about ganja to begin with.
 Personally, I think that sometimes euphoric weed has a place—sometimes relaxed weed has its place—but most often, it is the varieties that can emphasize both euphoria and low-stress feelings that I appreciate the most.
 For effect alone, this was my personally favorite plant of the season.